 Click here for more information about interlaboratory comparisons.

 Marion de Niet

 Would you like to know more about the accurate measurement of mass?
-VSL offers open training courses and bespoke training courses that are adapted to your specific knowledge needs.
+VSL offers training courses.

-VSL training courses are always presented by specialists in their field of work.
+These courses are presented by specialists in their field of work.
 Theory is always combined with practice.

-After the course ends, you receive proof of participation.
+After the course you will receive proof of participation.